gsause/Google-Cloud-Security-Engineer-Certification-Study-Notes/README.md

 # Google-Cloud-Security-Engineer-Certification-Study-Notes
-Here’s a cheat sheet for the **Google Cloud Security Engineer Certification** based on your notes:
+Here’s a cheat sheet for the **Google Cloud Security Engineer Certification** based on my below notes:

 ---